zeroSteiner/rule-engine/docs/source/getting_started.rst

 To define type information, a *type_resolver* function must be passed to the :py:class:`~engine.Context` class.
 The type resolver function is expected to take a single argument, and that is the name of the symbol (as a Python string) whose type needs to be resolved.
-The return type should be a member of the :py:class:`~ast.DataType` enumeration.
+The return type should be a member of the :py:class:`~types.DataType` enumeration.

 .. code-block:: python